SealedJoy/axosay/README.md

 - python3

-- blessed ( pip3 install blessed --user )
+- pypi package: blessed ( pip3 install blessed --user )

-Install:
+Installation:

 To run just clone the repo and run like this:
 $> ./axosay -i "$(fortune)"